 Do you suffer from persistent jaw pain, gum inflammation, or difficulty opening your mouth?
 Your wisdom teeth could be to blame.

-At Hopkin Oral Surgery in Bountiful, UT, we perform all types of wisdom tooth removal to help you restore your oral health.
+At Hopkin Oral Surgery in Salt Lake City, UT, we perform all types of wisdom tooth removal to help you restore your oral health.